theopn/dotfiles/README.md

 Wayland will be the norm one day, but today is not that day.
 Wayland is just too buggy for me to use everyday.
 My Sway setup is almost a copy of the i3 setup.

 - Brightnessctl: Backlight control
-- CopyQ: Clipboard manager
+- Clipman & wl-clipboard: Wayland clipboard utility (wl-clipboard) and terminal command-line clipboard history manager (clipman).
 - Dunst: Notification daemon
-- fzf: Fuzzy finder is needed to launch the [sway-launcher-desktop](https://github.com/Biont/sway-launcher-desktop)
+- fzf: Fuzzy finder is needed to launch the [sway-launcher-desktop](https://github.com/Biont/sway-launcher-desktop).
 - Gammastep: Redshift replacement
+- Grim & Slurp: Select a region in Wayland compositor (Slurp) and take a screenshot (Grim).
 - nm-applet: Network manager
 - Waybar: Polybar replacement, arguably better
-- Wl-clipboard: Enables `+` clipboard so that I can copy from Neovim

 #### Waybar